gabrieletome/vitis_tools/README.md

  '-f [NUMBER]'    Ignored genes with frel<=NUMBER
  '-t [PATTERN,...]'
 Take genes that in 'Network1' or 'Network2' column there is at least one pattern

-FILES can be a list of .csv or .zip.
+FILES: can be a list of .csv or .zip.
 These are the expansion list from OneGenE

 ```
 Example with STS: